-Dividends declared for the six months ended June 30, 2023, increased over the prior period.
+Dividends declared for the nine months ended September 30, 2023, increased over the prior period.
 The increase was primarily driven by three items.
-First, the issuance of shares as part of the acquisitions in the second quarter of 2022 as well as the acquisitions of Hansen and BVGlazing in 2023.
-Second, the Corporation's equity offerings in the third quarter of 2022 and the second quarter of 2023.
-Third, in the prior year, the Corporation increased its dividend rate for the May 2022 dividend and August 2022 dividend.
+First, the issuance of shares as part of the acquisitions in the second quarter of 2022 as well as the acquisitions of Hansen and BVGlazing in the second quarter of 2023.
+Second, the completion of the equity offering both in the third quarter of 2022 and second quarter of 2023 increased the number of shares outstanding.
+Finally, the Corporation increased its dividend twice in the prior period.
 Further information on shares outstanding can be found in Section 6 - Liquidity and Capital Resources.